 There are two ways to call for medical assistance:

 - Open the fast commands menu.

 - Report that you’re injured and require medical help.

 - Wait for a medic to come and heal your wounds.

 In the meantime, you can use a First Aid Kit if you’re in a tight spot and want to maximize your chances of survival.
 If the medic is nearby, you might get to conserve it for emergencies.

 - Press 5 on your keyboard to open status reports.

 The emphasis on realism in ArmA 3 is commendable, as soldiers without medical training won’t be able to patch up wounds expertly.
 Only medics and combat lifesavers with the proper equipment can do that.
 Thankfully, the game allows for limited self-healing with First Aid Kits.

-When possible, always call for a medic, as they can patch you up completely and remove all adverse effects from any injury.
+Always call for a medic when possible, as they can patch you up completely and remove all adverse effects from any injury.
 When you’re combat-ready, survival is much easier.